 Image credits: Supermassive Games, The Devil in Me

 The last installment in The Dark Pictures Anthology is The Devil in Me, released in 2022.
 This interactive drama and survival horror video game has some elements of slasher horror added to it, but the studio is still trying to recapture its glory from its best game, Until Dawn.
 This is the fourth and final game in the anthology’s first season.
 We follow five playable characters who are part of a film crew as they try to shoot a documentary about a Murder Castle.
-Soon, they’ll discover that there is actually a murderer lurking around and that the hotel is full of traps.
+Soon, they’ll discover that a murderer is lurking around and that the hotel is full of traps.
 The story was inspired by one of the first American serial killers and con artists, Dr. Henry Howard Holmes aka H. H. Holmes.

 The game received mixed reviews, but if you’re looking for games like Until Dawn, then don’t skip this one or any made by Supermassive Games.
 If you’re a fan of this genre, your best bet is Quantic Dream for something similar to Supermassive Games.
 However, when it comes to horror and survival elements, you can count on Telltale Games.